 The closing process takes the estimated numbers generated from prequalification and finalizes them using more in-depth borrower information.
 During the closing stage, borrowers are approved for a loan, and the loan’s ARV or LTV ratio, interest rate, costs, and other terms are set in stone.
 The process takes anywhere from 10 to 15 days.

 Specifically, you should expect to provide the following during closing:

-- Purchase Contract: A contract that outlines the purchase agreement between buyer and seller, including purchase price.
-The contract is non-binding and stipulates that it’s contingent “upon lender approval.”
+- Purchase contract: A contract that outlines the purchase agreement between buyer and seller, including the purchase price.
+The contract is nonbinding and stipulates that it’s contingent “upon lender approval.”

 - Appraisal: Most hard money lenders conduct their own appraisals when assessing property value.
 The appraisals are important because they determine an REO property’s LTV and/or ARV.

-- Fees and Upfront Costs: Borrowers should expect to see any fees and upfront costs come right out of the initial loan amount.
-Lenders such as LendingHome typically subtracts their lender fees from the funds given to purchase an REO property.
+- Fees and upfront costs: Borrowers should expect to see any fees and upfront costs come right out of the initial loan amount.
+Lenders, such as LendingHome, typically subtract their lender fees from the funds given to purchase an REO property.

 Where to Find Hard Money Loans for REO Properties

-REO financing can be found through reputable online hard money lenders such as LendingHome.
-They offer nationwide interest only REO loans and can close as quickly as 10 to 15 days.
-They offer competitive rates for prime borrowers and can prequalify you online in a few minutes.
+REO financing can be found through reputable online hard money lenders like LendingHome.
+It offers nationwide interest only REO loans and can close as quickly as 10 to 15 days.
+It offers competitive rates for prime borrowers and can prequalify you online in a few minutes.